Delta Phi Epsilon

 PICTURED: Ida Bienstock Landau (middle) & Eva Effron Robin (right)

-On March 17, 1917, five courageous women attending New York University School of Law could not find a membership accepting of all backgrounds.
-So they formed Delta Phi Epsilon with the purpose of accepting all races and religions–one of the first non-sectarian, social sororities to do so.
+On March 17, 1917, five courageous Jewish women attending New York University School of Law could not find a membership accepting of all backgrounds.
+Dorothy Cohen Schwartzman, Ida Bienstock Landau, Minna Goldsmith Mahler, Eve Effron Robin & Sylvia Steierman Cohn, referred to as the "DIMES", formed Delta Phi Epsilon with the purpose of accepting all races and religions– one of the first non-sectarian, social sororities to do so.

 Today, our Sorority stays true to our founding.
-Sisters find more than a home or friendship in DPhiE.
+Members find more than a home or friendship in DPhiE.
 We find empowerment to live authentic and purposeful lives.

 "To promote good fellowship among the women students among the various colleges in the country...to create a secret society composed of these women based upon their good moral character, regardless of nationality or creed..."